Last updated on April 1st, 2021

 5. Then add the boiled water that has been cooled down for 15 minutes into the batter and stir until you have smooth thin batter

-6. Steam the empty cups/muffin cups in the steamer for about 1 minute
+6. Steam the empty cups/muffin cups in the steamer over high heat for about 1 minute

 7. Then pour this into the cups/muffin cup, about 3/4 full and then steam immediately on high heat for 10 minutes for small cakes and 15 minutes for larger cakes.
 Then uncover and let the steam without a lid for another 2 minutes to “dry up” the liquid that pools in the middle of the cake

-8. Let them cool down for about 1 minute before unmoulding
+8. Let them cool down for 10 minutes before unmoulding

 9. Unmould the chwee kueh with mini spatula or a toothpick to wedge it out